josephpalma/joseph-palma.dev/README.md

 Before you deploy, make sure to provide all the enviroment variables from the <a href="#configure-project">Configure Project</a> section to your hosting service.

 To deploy to Heroku, make sure you've set up a Heroku application, and downloaded the <a href="https://devcenter.heroku.com/articles/heroku-cli">CLI</a>.
-Read more information on deploying to Heroku with Git, <a href="https://devcenter.heroku.com/categories/deployment">here</a>
+Read more information on deploying to Heroku with Git, <a href="https://devcenter.heroku.com/categories/deployment">here</a>.

 You can deploy to Heroku with this command, or replace the contents of scripts.deploy in client/package.json with your own deployment script.
 To deploy with Heroku, from the /client directory, run:

 ```
 npm run deploy
 ```
+<i>Note: This command only runs on Windows.
+Consider <a href="#configure-project">contributing</a> deploy commands for your OS of choice.</i>

 <br />
 <br />